owlet42/kubeflow-docs/docs/install/auth.rst

         nameAttr: cn

-For the LDAP connector, you will need to finished the `LDAP connector configurations <https://dexidp.io/docs/connectors/ldap/>`__.
+For the LDAP connector, you need to finish the `LDAP connector configurations <https://dexidp.io/docs/connectors/ldap/>`__.

 """""""""""""""""""""""""""""""""""""""""""
-Update configmap and Restart dex deployment
+Update ConfigMap and restart dex deployment
 """""""""""""""""""""""""""""""""""""""""""

 .. code-block:: shell